This article describes how the Component Distance rule works and how you can configure the rule.

 -

-a required type of components is found, but the required distance is incorrect, then both components (source and target ones) are attached to the issue.
+a required type of components is found, but the required distance is incorrect, then both components (start and end targets) are attached to the issue.

 -